-6. THE IMO'S PROPOSED DECISION
+5. THE IMO'S DECISION

-The IMO's proposal is to accept the Rule Change Proposal as modified by the amendments outlined in section 5.1 of this report.
+The IMO's decision is to accept the Rule Change Proposal as modified by the amendments outlined in section 4.1 of this report.
+The IMO has made its decision on the basis that the Amending Rules: